 3.1 General

 To achieve the above stated objectives; the methodology used for this study follows the conventional pattern of development project environmental and social impacts assessment and meets the requirements for international as well as the Ethiopian Forest, Environment and Climate Change Commission (EFECCC) standard, and Social Management Framework (ESMF) procedural guideline.
-ESIA is the process from screening to approval stage of the study.

-The purpose of the ESIA process is to determine a baseline (pre-project) environment; assess the significance of potential environment and social impacts; and identify mitigation measures that are designed to avoid, minimize or mitigate the identified significant impacts.
+The purpose of the ESMF is to define the general principles that will guide the ESIA process that will be carried out by the design-build contractor.
+The ESIA will determine in more detail the baseline (pre-project) environment; assess the significance of potential environment and social impacts; and identify mitigation measures that are designed to avoid, minimize or mitigate the identified significant impacts.

 3.2 Environmental and Social Impacts Assessment Process